myquay/michael-mckenna.com/blog/content/post/2023/linking-to-the-latest-commit-in-the-footer-of-your-hugo-static-site.md

           sed -i -e 's/{{Subject}}/${{github.event.commits[0].message}}/g' ${{github.workspace}}/quickstart/config/github-pages/config.toml
 ```

-This is set up for the theme example website, so you will need to update the paths to work with your file structure.
+One thing to watch out for is that this is [set up for the theme example website](https://github.com/myquay/hugo-theme-peripheral-example), so you will need to update the paths to work with your file structure.

 ### That's it